MarcioArak/MarcioArak.github.io/README.md

 ## Image Classification
 [[Link to project]](https://github.com/MarcioArak/Image-Classification)
 * Built an image classification model and trained it to identify different kinds of sports balls
+* The application takes images of sport balls that are classified by folder and trains the model to recognize and label images based on the trained data.
 * Model has about a 80-90% accuracy in classifying images of up to 5 categories
-* Used data augmentation to acquire more training images
+* Used data augmentation to acquire more training images (rotating, flipping and zooming in and out of images)
 * Configure data for better processing and training
 * Used K-Fold cross validation to evaluate the model